-In Section \ref{section:background} we recall the basic definitions of $\omega$-groupoids and $(\omega,1)$ categories, as well as crossed complexes (a more convenient equivalent characterization of $\omega$-groupoids) and the monoidal structures involved.
-In Section \ref{section:model-structures} we recall the model structures on our four categories of interest, including constructing small (i.e. given by low dimensional data) generating acylic cofibrations which characterize path-lifting in $(\omega,1)$-categories, thus giving a slightly different description of the folk model structure on $(\omega,1)$-categories.
-In Section \ref{section:Quillen-pairs} we define the relevant Quillen adjunctions, and in Section \ref{section:conservativity} we give the proofs of the main theorems.
+In Section \ref{section:background} we recall the basic definitions of our main objects of study and the monoidal structures involved.
+In Section \ref{section:model-structures} we recall the model structures on our categories of interest.
+In Section \ref{section:Quillen-pairs} we define the relevant Quillen adjunctions.
+In section \ref{section:dgbar-analysis} we prove some lemmas about the functor $\dgbarconstruction$ in order to prepare for the main proof, and in Section \ref{section:conservativity} we give the proof of the main theorem.
+Finally, Appendix \ref{appendix:the-monoid-axiom} has a technical lemma (that the monoid axiom holds in $\crcom^\times$), and Appendix \ref{appendix:global-strictification-description} gives a description of the functor $\lefttwo$, which we do not use in proving any of our theorems but nevertheless include for completeness.